-The OCEANS 2020 Gulf Coast Call for Papers will open in early 2020, when abstracts will be accepted for engaging and cutting-edge technical papers.
+The OCEANS 2020 Gulf Coast Call for Abstracts is now open until mid-Spring.
+Abstracts will be accepted for engaging and cutting-edge technical papers.
 Once the submission window closes, the top abstracts will be chosen and those authors will be invited to submit a full paper.
 The final technical papers will be featured in OCEANS’ prestigious technical program.

 Abstracts and full technical papers must fall under one of the topics for this year’s event.

 The Call for Papers will be open to abstracts in the following categories: